glebsexy/my_qmk/keyboards/gboards/k/gergo/keymaps/se2svorak/readme.md

-# Gergo se2svorak layout by cttsrk@gmail.com, rev.63
+# Gergo se2svorak layout, rev.63

 This is a modified Swedish dvorak ("svorak") layout intended for connecting to PC systems configured with a regular Swedish or Finnish layout, or MacOS